makoto/js_twitter/README.md

     tweets2.add("hello")

 - Need to instantiate all the time.
-- Can create only instance methods.
+- Can create only instance methods (via prototype).
-- Constructor pattern
+- Constructor pattern.
 - This is a bit wired because calling "new" with "Tweets2", rather than "Tweets2()"

 vs